vasya35/TestRunXMLParserTool/README.md

 </p>

 - Generate XML for reruning - generated XML can be inserted to IDE for reruning.
-- Generate JS for selected testcases in testrail - script also will be copied to clipboard after saving file.
+- Generate JS for selected testcases in testrail - script also will be copied to clipboard after saving the file.

 ## Settings window
  <p align="center">